dorzeidman/terraform-provider-conductor/docs/index.md

 ### Required

-- `endpoint` (String) Endpoint of the Conductor API, e.g. - http://localhost:6251/
+- `endpoint` (String) Endpoint of the Conductor API, the endpoint should include the /api prefix. e.g. - http://localhost:6251/api

 ### Optional